 Automobile claims database

 The Fichier central des sinistres automobiles (FCSA), Québec’s automobile claims database, came into operation on July 1, 1990.
-The database belongs to the AMF but is managed by the Groupement des assureurs automobiles (GAA).
+The AMF designated the Groupement des assureurs automobiles (GAA) as the agency authorized to process received auto claims data and information.

-Since July 1, 1991, the FCSA has been giving authorized insurers in Québec access to information on all automobile losses that Québec drivers have been involved in during the past six years.
-When insureds report automobile accidents to their insurers or file claims with them, the insurers transmit the information to the FCSA.
+The FCSA gives authorized insurers and firms registered in the damage insurance sector in Québec access to information on all automobile losses that Québec drivers have been involved in during the past six years.

-The information entered in the database following an accident, prescribed under section 179.1 of the Automobile Insurance Act (CQLR, c.
+The information entered in the database following an accident is the information, prescribed by section 179.1 of the Automobile Insurance Act (CQLR, c.
 A-25), is subject to the provisions of the Act respecting access to documents held by public bodies and the protection of personal information (CQLR, c.
-A-2.1), as it includes personal information concerning the drivers involved.
+A-2.1)because, as it includes personal information concerning the drivers involvedthe accident.

 The database does not include any information regarding violations of the Highway Safety Code or demerit points.